 4. Act on the Results

-Once you finish analyzing the results, you should also act on them.
+Once you finish analyzing the employee satisfaction survey results, you should also act on them.
 Maybe the core of your company is powerful, but the survey clearly highlights a lack of communication between departments.

 Come up with a list of solutions and implement them when possible.
 Some companies see a productivity boost when managers organize one on one meetings with employees.